leonardoalt/baby_its_me/README.md

 You are **not** expected to have to analyze this file.

-The Foundry tests have a valid zero knowledge proof that works with `leoalt.eth` as the `msg.sender`.
-If you want to test your proof, replace the values in the `proof` struct in `verifier/test/Verifier.t.sol:testProof` with the `a`, `b`, and `c` values from your `snark/proof.json`.
+The Foundry tests have a zero knowledge proof that should not work, it is there just as a template that you can use to locally test your solution.
+To test your proof, replace the values in the `proof` struct in `verifier/test/Verifier.t.sol:testProof` with the `a`, `b`, and `c` values from your `snark/proof.json`.
 Note that you also need to replace `vm.prank(me)` with your own address.
 Now test your proof with

 ```bash